savio-zc/Android-Logger/README.md

 # Android-Logger
 ## 1 Overview
 ### 1.1 Background
-Android System print all logs into centralized files via logcat.
+All logs are printed into centralized files via logcat by android system.
 Developers can not pull their log files from android devices unless they have root previlege.
-But it is so common for a developer to find out the bugs only with the log files.
+But it is so common for a developer to find out bugs only with log files.

-I developed the Android-Logger to solve the problem described above.
+I developed Android-Logger to solve the problem described above.
 For one thing, logs of an application are printed into files on sdcard with the directory of its own package name.
 For another thing, custom configurations can be made as you like.

 ### 1.2 Benefits
 Using Android-Logger, you can: